sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

 category: tutorial
 ingress:
-  Over the course of the tutorial, you will learn how to build a self-hosted marketplace using the Sharetribe Web Template
+  Over the course of the tutorial, you will learn how to build a marketplace using the Sharetribe Web Template
 published: true
 ---

-The goal of this tutorial is to help you build a marketplace using a self-hosted version of the Sharetribe Web Template.
-You will learn how to set up a self-hosted marketplace and how to start working on development using the Sharetribe Web Template.
-Before you begin, we recommend you complete the non-technical tutorial **[TODO: Link to introduction of the non-technical tutorial]** to see what you can achieve using the no-code UIs in Console.
+The goal of this tutorial is to help you build a marketplace using the Sharetribe Web Template.
+You will learn how to set up a marketplace and how to start working on development using the Sharetribe Web Template.

-## What is a self-hosted marketplace?
+You will also learn how to use the adjustable configurations in Console.

 ## What are we building?

-In this tutorial, we will start editing the Sharetribe Web Template and turn it into a Sauna rental marketplace called Saunatribe.
+In this tutorial, we will start editing the Sharetribe Web Template and turn it into a [Sauna](https://en.wikipedia.org/wiki/Sauna) rental marketplace called Saunatime.

-The first part of this tutorial focuses on setting up the self-hosted template, making minor changes to the template styles and deploying a development environment.
+The first part of this tutorial focuses on installing the template, using the Console interface to make changes to the branding and layout of your marketplace, making minor changes to the template styles and deploying a development environment.
 The second part dives deeper into modifying the listing creation process, and the third part focuses on editing the transaction process.

 ## Background knowledge